Johanmkr/MasterThesis/log/dbd.md

 ## Tuesday 20.06.23
 Work on skeleton ML pipeline.
 Work with output from gevolution, but primarily focus on the ML part today.

+## Wednesday 21.06.23
+Worked on some elementary ML theory.
+Looked at the first successfull output from gevolution, visualised this.

+## Thursday 22.06.23
+Look more specifically on the outputs of gevolution runs, how to tweak settings,